January 25, 2023 Update

-- Take a rapid antigen test .
-If negative, remain isolated until you can repeat the test 36 hours later and receive a second negative result for your second test, you may end isolation and return to the community.
+- Take a rapid antigen test.
+If the test is negative, remain isolated and repeat the test 36 hours later.
+If you receive a second negative result for your second test, you may end isolation and return to the community.

-- If positive, continue isolating, contact your healthcare provider(s), and respond to contact tracing efforts.
+- If positive, continue isolating, contact your healthcare provider(s), and respond to any contact tracing efforts.

 Isolation is required for people who are experiencing symptoms, test positive for COVID-19, or are diagnosed with COVID-19, and need to be separated from others to avoid infecting them.
 Students who test positive and need a safe place to isolate on Vermont’s campus may be moved temporarily to Pratt dorm.

 End isolation only when 1) five days have passed since the day symptoms began, AND 2) you have a negative result on a rapid antigen test.
-AND 3) are asymptomatic or your symptoms are resolving (without fever for 24 hours).
+AND 3) are asymptomatic or your symptoms are resolving and you have been without fever for 24 hours.